 - Optimized images

 If you don’t already use Google for your email and storage, here’s another good reason to start: you can build a free family website with your account.
 In just a few steps, you can have your site up and published, and adding images and text are a breeze.
 You can have your basic family website launched in under five minutes with Google Sites.

 Do you know the difference between a website and a blog?
 The primary difference is that the major content of a website remains the same.
 New content may be added, but the order remains largely the same, while a blog is more informal and updated regularly.
 Blogs also usually contain the ability for readers to comment.
 You can have both!
 Many family websites have a blog attached to them.

 Do you know how copyright applies to your genealogy research?
 Here’s a quick look at some of the items you can copyright: reports, articles, books, photos, maps, charts, motion pictures, and sound recordings.
 What you can’t copyright: common information, facts, U.S. government materials.
-Always check the rights and permissions to use an old photo or other item to ensure you have permission.
+Always check the rights and permissions to use an old photo or another item to ensure you have permission.